mcosovic/FactorGraph.jl/README.md

 gbp = continuousModel(H, z, v)              # initialize the graphical model for iteration = 1:200                       # the GBP inference
-    messageFactorVariableVanilla(gbp)       # compute messages using the native GBP messageVariableFactorVanilla(gbp)       # compute messages using the native GBP end
+    messageFactorVariable(gbp)              # compute messages using the vanilla GBP messageVariableFactor(gbp)              # compute messages using the vanilla GBP end

 dynamicFactor!(gbp;                         # integrate changes in the running GBP